deadsnakes/travis-ci-python3.7-example/README.md

 openssl versions.

-travis-ci has a `xenial` distribution which can be enabled with `dist: xenial`
+travis-ci has a `xenial` distribution which can be enabled with `dist: xenial` and `sudo: required`.
-+ `sudo: required`.
 The `python: 3.7-dev` virtualenv provided by travis-ci for xenial is still 3.7a4 which is quite a bit different from 3.7.0 final.

 deadsnakes provides a backport of python3.7 for ubuntu xenial which can be enabled using the [travis-ci apt addon][travis-ci-apt-addon].
 Unfortunately,